Gambling Addiction Therapy & Counselling

 Gambling Addiction is fast becoming a significant problem in our society and the NHS estimates that as many as 250,000 people in the UK are addicted to gambling, spending a combined total of £7 billion every year.

 Paradixically, only about 5% (approx 12,000 people) of gambling addicts actually seek help for their problem which would seem to indicate that most don’t regard it as a ‘real’ problem at all.

 There are a variety of options available for those suffering with a gambling addiction and psychotherapy is an increasingly popular option.

-Psychology and psychotherapy aim to tackle both the addiction itself and any underlying problems that may have triggered the addiction (such as trauma, stress, lack of self-confidence or depression), in an attempt ease the addict out of the ‘need’ to gamble.
+Psychology and psychotherapy aim to tackle both the addiction itself and any underlying problems that may have triggered the addiction (such as trauma, stress, low self confidence or depression), in an attempt ease the addict out of the ‘need’ to gamble.

 Why Do People Gamble in the First Place?

 It seems clear that gambling is something that appeals to the human mind, as it has done so for thousands of years.

 So why do we do it when it is common knowledge that ‘the house always wins’?

 This means that betting shops and casinos calculate the odds so as to make a profit from losing gamblers.